-The following table sets forth information regarding the beneficial ownership of shares of the Company's Common Stock as of April [], 2025, by (1) each person known to the Company to beneficially own more than 5% of any class of the Company's outstanding voting securities, (2) each director, (3) each of our named executive officers, and (4) all of the Company's current executive officers and directors as a group.
+The following table sets forth information regarding the beneficial ownership of shares of the Company's Common Stock as of May 5, 2025, by (1) each person known to the Company to beneficially own more than 5% of any class of the Company's outstanding voting securities, (2) each director, (3) each of our named executive officers, and (4) all of the Company's current executive officers and directors as a group.

 Beneficial ownership is determined according to the rules of the SEC, which generally provide that a person has beneficial ownership of a security if he, she or it possesses sole or shared voting or investment power over that security, including options and warrants that are currently exercisable or will become exercisable within 60 days.
-In computing the number of shares beneficially owned by a person or entity and the percentage ownership of that person or entity in the table below, all shares subject to options and warrants were deemed outstanding if such securities are currently exercisable or will vest or become exercisable within 60 days of April [], 2025.
+In computing the number of shares beneficially owned by a person or entity and the percentage ownership of that person or entity in the table below, all shares subject to options and warrants were deemed outstanding if such securities are currently exercisable or will vest or become exercisable within 60 days of May 5, 2025.
 These shares were not deemed outstanding, however, for the purpose of computing the percentage ownership of any other person or entity.
-The percentage of beneficial ownership of the Company's Common Stock is based on 18,248,623 shares of Common Stock outstanding as of April [], 2025.
+The percentage of beneficial ownership of the Company's Common Stock before the offering is based on 18,246,331 shares of Common Stock outstanding as of May 5, 2025.
+The percentage of beneficial ownership of the Company's Common Stock after the offering is based on 28,402,581 shares of Common Stock outstanding upon consummation of this offering, assuming the exercise of all Pre-Funded Warrants sold in this offering.